Man clutching chest, highlighting heart risks associated with mixing Viagra and cocaine.

 Further research is necessary to assess the effectiveness of Viagra for individuals with normal sexual functioning.
 However, it is known that the recreational use of Viagra carries certain risks.

 Viagra overdose, whilst not usually fatal on its own, can permanently damage the retina of a person’s eye.
-This will cause a loss of vision or blurred vision and, unfortunately, cannot be reversed.
+Unfortunately, this will cause vision loss or blurred vision and cannot be reversed.

 Addiction to Viagra and Cocaine